pankajsao11/lex-chatbot/README.md

 With this capability, you no longer need to create variations of intents, sample utterances, slots, and prompts to predict and handle a wide range of FAQs.
 You can simply connect QnAIntent to company knowledge sources and the bot can immediately handle questions using the allowed content.

-In this post, we demonstrate how you can build chatbots with QnAIntent that connects to a knowledge base in Amazon Bedrock (powered by Amazon OpenSearch Serverless as a vector database) and build rich, self-service, conversational experiences for your customers.
+In this, we demonstrate how to build chatbots with QnAIntent that connects to a knowledge base in Amazon Bedrock (powered by Amazon OpenSearch Serverless as a vector database) and build rich, self-service, conversational experiences for your customers.

 Solution overview
 The solution uses Amazon Lex, Amazon Simple Storage Service (Amazon S3), and Amazon Bedrock in the following steps: